Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Introduction

-where $\| \ua - \ua_N \|_{\UsH}$ is an appropriate energy norm; see \S~\ref{sec:atm:dir} for a complete description.
-Note that $N$ is directly proportional to the (idealised) computational cost of solving \eqref{eq:intro:galerkin}.
-It is interesting to note here that the rate $N^{-1/2}$ is generic; that is, it is independent of the particular defect.

-We prove a similar error estimate for periodic boundary conditions in \S~\ref{sec:atm:per}.
-Both analytically and computationally (see \S~\ref{sec:num}) we cannot find a genuine advantage of periodic boundary conditions over Dirichlet type constraints.
+where $r = 0$ for point defects, $r = 1/2$ for straight dislocation lines, and $\| \ua - \ua_N \|_{\UsH}$ is a natural discrete energy norm.} Note that $N$ is directly proportional to the (idealised) computational cost of solving \eqref{eq:intro:galerkin}.
+We stress that we stated only that ``there exists a $\ua_N$''; indeed, both \eqref{eq:intro:min} and \eqref{eq:intro:galerkin} typically have many solutions.
+Roughly speaking, this means that ``near every stable solution to \eqref{eq:intro:min} there exists a stable solution to \eqref{eq:intro:galerkin}''.
+It is interesting to note that the rate $N^{-1/2}$ is generic; that is, it is independent of any details of the particular defect.
+We prove a similar error estimate for periodic boundary conditions in \S~\ref{sec:pt:per}.

-Finally, in \S~\ref{sec:elast} we study two types of boundary conditions that use elasticity models to improve the far field corrector.
-First, in \S~\ref{sec:lin} we use linearised lattice elasticity to construct an improved far-field predictor.
-Second, in \S~\ref{sec:ac_coupling} we analyze the effect of using nonlinear continuum elasticity to improve the far-field boundary condition.
+In \S\S~\ref{sec:pt:lin}, \ref{sec:pt:ac}, \ref{sec:dis:lin}, \ref{sec:dis:ac} we then consider two types of {\em concurrent (or, self-consistent) boundary conditions} that use elasticity models to improve the far field corrector.
+In these approximate models, we solve a far-field problem concurrently with the atomistic core problem in order to improve the boundary conditions placed on the atomistic core.
+First, in \S~\ref{sec:pt:lin}, \ref{sec:dis:lin} we use linearised lattice elasticity to construct an improved far-field predictor.
+Second, in \S~\ref{sec:pt:ac}, \ref{sec:dis:ac} we analyze the effect of using nonlinear continuum elasticity to improve the far-field boundary condition.
 This effectively leads us to formulate an atomistic-to-continuum coupling scheme within our framework.
-For both methods we show that, in the point defect case this yields substantial improvements over the simple truncation method, but surprisingly, for dislocations the methods are in general comparable to the simple truncation scheme.
-A possible conclusion to draw from this is that it may be unnecessary in practise to solve the exterior linearised lattice elasticity problem to obtain boundary conditions for the defect core, but one may simply use the linearised continuum elasticity predictor.
-In the case of nonlinear elasticity the conclusion is less clear.
-Indeed, our analysis points the way towards improvements of atomistic-to-continuum coupling methods in order to render them computationally superior.
+For both methods we show that, in the point defect case this yields substantial improvements over the simple truncation method, but surprisingly, for dislocations the methods are qualitatively comparable to the simple truncation scheme.
+We note, however that based on the benchmarks of the present paper, improved a/c schemes with superior convergence rates have recently been developed in \cite{LiOrtnerShapeevEtAl-blended,OrtnerZhang2014}.

-Our numerical experiments in \S~\ref{sec:num} mostly confirm that our analytical predictions are sharp.
-However, we also show some cases where they do not capture the full complexity of the convergence behaviour.
+Our numerical experiments in \S~\ref{sec:pt:num}, \ref{sec:dis:num} mostly confirm that our analytical predictions are sharp, however, we also show some cases where they do not capture the full complexity of the convergence behaviour.